Calculated Blends

 • The blend must be practical in terms of reclaiming.
 A minimum reclaimable quantity for each source stockpile must be configurable.
 In this case, set a minimum of 20 tonnes for each source stockpile (that is, the calculated blend must not call for less than 20 tonnes from any stockpile, but it can call for zero tonnes from a stockpile).

-• The user may want to force a certain amount of a material to be used from a specific stockpile.
+• The user may want to force a certain amount of a material to be used from a specific stockpile for a specific blend period.
 For the above case, specify that exactly 500 tonnes must be used from Stockpile A.

 • Absolute limits must be enforceable.
-Even though the algorithm is being asked to calculate the blend that is as close as possible to the target (but does not necessarily exactly meet the target for every analyte), some analytes can have rejection limits that may not be violated.
+Even though the algorithm is being asked to calculate the blend that is as close as possible to the target (but does not necessarily exactly meet the target for every analyte), some analytes can have minimum and maximum values.
 In the above case, allow CV to be no lower than 6950.

 • The sum of material from Stockpiles A, B and C must equate to 100% of the blend, and no proportion may have a negative value.

 • In some cases, it is desirable to be able to specify a factor for each stockpile that indicates its desirability in the blend.
-For example, if many blend combinations are feasible, the algorithm should pick the blend that uses the stock in order of preference, based on the factor.
-So, in the above example, Stockpile A and B could have a factor of 5, while Stockpile C has a factor of 1.
+For example, if many blend combinations are feasible, the algorithm should pick the blend that uses the stock in order of preference, based on the desirability.
+So, in the above example, Stockpile A and B could have a desirability of 5, while Stockpile C has a desirability of 1.
 The algorithm should attempt to use A and B in preference to C.

 Note: The analytes blend as weighted-averages.